tinymce/tinymce-docs/plugins/comments.md

 Comments is a premium plugin from Tiny.
 Please see the [Premium features]({{site.baseurl}}/enterprise/tiny-comments/) section for all the buying options.

-Once you have obtained the Comments 2.0 plugin, refer to the following instructions for using it.
+After obtaining the Comments 2.0 plugin, refer to the following instructions for using it.

-## Add Comments plugin
+## Add the Comments 2.0 plugin

-Following is an example to add Comments 2.0 plugin to the TinyMCE editor:
+Following is an example to add the Comments 2.0 plugin to the TinyMCE editor:

 ```js
 tinymce.init({